 Budgeting tools can help you understand your monthly spending better.
 They can automate the tracking process and give you a clear picture of how much money you need in your checking account each month.

-Setting up automatic transfers to your savings account or emergency fund can help you grow those funds consistently.
+Setting up automatic transfers to your savings account can help you grow those funds consistently.
 Just ensure that this doesn’t leave your checking account underfunded.

 Splitting Direct Deposits